truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

       UsersMiddleware.unsubscribe( componentLongName );
     }

-This initializes state with our utility function, which is important every time but the very first - since Stores are singletons and they're totally separate from the views/components, anything we've previously put in the store, either from another view, or from opening this view previously will still be in
+This initializes state with our utility functions, which is important every time but the very first - since Stores are singletons and they're totally separate from the views/components, anything we've previously put in the store, either from another view, or from opening this view previously will still be in